JocaPC/AzureBCP/README.md

 azbcp Sales.SalesOrders IN *.csv -s dest.database.windows.net -d WideWorldImporters -u bulkuser -p bulkpassword -ENCRYPT -DOP 50 -ACCOUNT sourceaccount -CONTAINER srccontainer -SAS "sv=2017-04-17&ss=b&srt=sco&sp=rl&st=2017-11-22T11%3A31%3A00Z&se=2017-12-25T11%3A31%3A00Z&sig=rRJ%2BUbAWYIB2EllDZWhlM5bHSE%2BRNhQCw%2Fm446Gn1Bs%3D"
 ```

-This command will load the data into Sales.SalesOrders table from the files that match pattern *.json.
+This command will load the data into Sales.SalesOrders table from the files that match pattern *.csv.
 There are some additional parameters that you can use in **azbcp** that don't exist in standard bcp utility:
  - ENCRYPT - Sql connection should be encrypted.
  - ACCOUNT - name of the Azure Blob Storage account where the source files are placed.
  - CONTAINER - container in Azure Blob Storage account where the source files are placed.